Hurricane Ida power outages, misery persist 9 days later

 Though water was running again in his area, most hospitals in the region remained shuttered and the parish was in desperate need of temporary shelter for first responders and others vital to the rebuilding effort, he said.

-Warner Thomas, president and CEO of the state’s largest hospital system — Ochsner Health — warned that it would be “some time” before hospitals in Terrebonne and Lafourche parish fully reopen.
-Emergency rooms at the two hospitals, however, were open.
+Warner Thomas, president and CEO of the state’s largest hospital system Ochsner Health warned that it would be “some time” before two Ochsner hospitals — one in Terrebonne Parish and the other in Lafourche Parish — fully reopen.
+Emergency rooms at the two hospitals, however, were operating.

 Carnival Cruise Line announced Tuesday that it will keep one of its ships, Carnival Glory, docked in New Orleans through Sept.
 18 to serve as housing for first responders.

+Louisiana Gov. John Bel Edwards said while there had been much progress in restoring water and power, “there’s an awful lot of work to be done.”

-Kim Bass said the Louisiana heat was the hardest thing to cope with without power at her home in St. John the Baptist Parish.
-She said she and her husband were using a generator to keep food refrigerated but had no air conditioning.
-Water service was intermittent.
+Without power, the Louisiana heat is the hardest thing to cope with, said Kim Bass, who lives in St. John the Baptist Parish.
+She and her husband are using a generator to keep food refrigerated but have no air conditioning.
+Water service is intermittent.

-“So you may have water one minute, then you may not have water for the next two days,” she said.
+“So you may have water one minute, then you may not have water for the next two days,” Bass said.

+In many neighborhoods, homes were uninhabitable.
+State and federal officials said about 3,200 people are in mass shelters around Louisiana while another 25,000 people whose houses have been damaged are staying in hotel rooms through the Federal Emergency Management Agency’s transitional sheltering program.
+FEMA already has approved more than 159,000 household applications for disaster assistance, according to Louisiana’s emergency preparedness office.

+Shontrece and Michael Lathers looked on despondently as workers wrestled a billowing blue tarp into place over what was left of the roof of their home in the St. John the Baptist Parish town of LaPlace.
+Ida’s floodwaters had risen to about 3 feet (1 meter) inside their home and rain that had poured in through the wind-damaged roof obliterated most of the drywall ceilings.

+The house will have to be gutted floor to ceiling, Michael Lathers said, adding that he had no idea how much the repairs will cost.

 Fuel shortages also persisted across hard-hit areas of the state.
-More than 50% of gas stations in New Orleans and Baton Rouge remained without gasoline Tuesday morning, according to GasBuddy.com.
+More than 50% of gas stations in New Orleans and Baton Rouge remained without gasoline Tuesday afternoon, according to GasBuddy.com.

-Magee said lines to get gasoline to power up generators and vehicles in his parish involve hourslong waits.

 The power situation has improved greatly since Ida first hit.
-In the first hours after the storm, nearly 1.1 million customers were in the dark — including all of New Orleans.
+In the first hours after the storm, nearly 1.1 million customers were in the dark, but that number was down to about 430,000 on Tuesday.
 With the help of tens of thousands of workers from power companies in numerous states, the state’s biggest energy provider, Entergy, has been able to slowly bring electricity back, leaving only 19% of its customers in the region without power as of Tuesday.

-Power probably won’t be widely restored to St. John the Baptist Parish until Sept.
+Power probably won’t be widely restored to St. John the Baptist and St. James parishes until Sept.
 17 and until Sept.
-29 to Lafourche, St. Charles and Terrebonne parishes, Entergy said Monday.
-The parishes are home to about 300,000 people.
+29 to Lafourche, St. Charles and Terrebonne parishes, Entergy said Tuesday.
+The parishes are home to about 325,000 people.

-In St. John the Baptist, power has been restored to “a small pocket” of customers in the hard-hit town of LaPlace, Entergy Louisiana President and CEO Phillip May said in a Tuesday conference call.
-He didn’t say how many now have power there, but promised the number will rise as crews work their way into the community.

-A parade of utility trucks on Tuesday passed by a Veterans of Foreign Wars hall in LaPlace that serves as a clearinghouse for donated water, ice and other supplies still desperately needed in the area.
-One truck was in the parking lot of the hall working to restore electricity.

-In contrast, nearly all power has been restored in the capital of Baton Rouge, and only 27% of homes and businesses are still suffering outages in New Orleans.
+In contrast, nearly all power has been restored in the capital of Baton Rouge, and only 25% of homes and businesses are still suffering outages in New Orleans.
 Entergy said it expected to have the vast majority of New Orleans brought online by Wednesday.
-Once areas such as New Orleans have their power restored, Entergy is moving its crews into communities south and west of the city that saw more widespread damage, May said.
+Once areas such as New Orleans have their power restored, Entergy is moving its crews into communities south and west of the city that saw more widespread damage, said Entergy Louisiana President and CEO Phillip May.

 Ida’s death toll in Louisiana rose to 15 people Tuesday after the state Department of Health reported two additional storm-related fatalities: a 68-year-old man who fell off of a roof while making repairs to damage caused by Hurricane Ida and a 71-year-old man who died of a lack of oxygen during an extended power outage.
 The storm’s remnants also brought historic flooding, record rains and tornados from Virginia to Massachusetts, killing at least 50 more people.